Changes incorporated in Consumer Protection Act, 2019

 On July 20th, 2020, the new Consumer Protection Act, 2019 came into force in India, replacing the previous enactment of 1986.
 The new Act overhauls the administration and settlement of consumer disputes in India.
 It provides for strict penalties, including jail terms for adulteration and for misleading advertisements.

 About.
 The Consumer Protection Act , 2019 was introduced in the Lok Sabha as a replacement of Copra 1986 on 8 July 2019 by the Minister of Consumer Affairs, Food and Public Distribution, Ram Vilas Paswan.
 It was passed by Lok Sabha on 30 July 2019 and later passed in Rajya Sabha on 6 August 2019.

-What are the features highlights of the Consumer Protection Act, 2019?
+What are the main features of Consumer Protection Act?